 - A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
-Application on the prescribed form which is obtainable from the School of Engineering must be made to the Faculty of Engineering and Architecture.
-A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - Candidates will be interviewed in June to assess their suitability for the course.
-The number of entrants to the course shall be limited. - A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.
+Application on the prescribed form which is obtainable from the Department of Mechanical Engineering must be made to the Faculty of Engineering and Architecture.
+A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - There is a limited number of places available and to avoid disappointment candidates are advised to submit their application by no later than the third week in May.
+Applications received after the closing date may be considered subject to availability of places.
+Candidates will be interviewed in June to assess their suitability for the course. - A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.